deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 This is a use-case of clustering the credit card customers on the basis of various attributes using Unsupervised Machine Learning Techniques.
-The project is a blend of detailed EDA and unsupervised machine learning algorithms such as **K-Means Clustering, Hierarchial Clustering and **DBSCAN**.**
+The project is a blend of detailed EDA and unsupervised machine learning algorithms such as **K-Means Clustering, Hierarchial Clustering and DBSCAN.**

 ---